 “Do you swear or affirm that the testimony you are about to give is the truth, the whole truth, and nothing but the truth?
 For the record, please state your full name, date of birth, and current address.”

-Review driving record with customer, including current and past sanctions, convictions and crashes.
+Review driving record with the customer, including current and past sanctions, convictions, and crashes.

 Do you currently have a driver license in your possession?

 Have you ever been licensed in any other state or country?